SHOWING 1 - 1 OF 1 RESULTS

 The Army Education Testing Center in Bldg.
-217 offers college admissions tests, aptitude tests, certification tests and interest inventories.
-Most tests are free to soldiers and scheduled through Army Education Center counselors.
-Army Personnel Testing (APT) including the Armed Forces Classification Test (AFCT), the Defense Language Proficiency Test (DLPT), and the Defense Language Aptitude Battery (DLAB) are also offered by the Army Education Testing Center.
+211 offers Army Personnel Testing (APT) including the Armed Forces Classification Test (AFCT), the Defense Language Proficiency Test (DLPT), and the Defense Language Aptitude Battery (DLAB) are also offered by the Army Education Testing Center.
 Tests for college credit such as CLEP and DSST are offered through The Ft.
 Riley Tutor Center in Bldg.
 7656.

 Leadership Skills Enhancement Courses (LSEC) are college courses offered on post during the duty day.
-These courses are offered at no cost to active duty soldiers, family members and DOD civilians.
+These courses are offered at no cost to Active Duty Soldiers (and their family members) and DOD civilians.
 LSEC is designed to assist in the training of Noncommissioned Officers and soldiers

 demonstrating leadership potential in the advanced skills needed to perform at higher‐level leadership and staff positions.
 LSEC benefits the Army by providing the soldier specific leadership training which will enhance performance of the soldier and the unit.
 Commanders can schedule training to meet unit needs or enroll the soldier in an open scheduled class.